Not Another Teen Movie: Plot

-Jake is awarded prom king and the votes for prom queen are tied.
-Everyone thinks that it is between Janey and Priscilla, but they are shocked to find that conjoined twins Kara and Sara Fratelli win prom queen.
-During the traditional prom king and queen dance, Janey supposedly left with Austin to go to a hotel.
+Jake is awarded prom king, and the votes for prom queen are tied.
+Everyone thinks that it is between Janey and Priscilla, but they are shocked when conjoined twins Kara and Sara Fratelli win prom queen.
+During the prom king and queen dance, Janey supposedly left with Austin to go to a hotel.

-Jake goes to the hotel room where he finds Austin having wild sex with a girl, but is shocked to find that it is Priscilla and not Janey, while Les videotapes them with his pants down.
+Jake goes to the hotel room where he finds Austin having sex with a girl but is shocked to find that it is Priscilla and not Janey, while Les videotapes them with his pants down.
 Austin tells Jake that Janey "ran home to her daddy."
-Jake coldly punches Austin and Priscilla, knocking them unconscious for humiliating Janey.
-He then punches Les for "being really weird" (and punches a plastic bag floating next to Les); afterwards he runs to Janey's only be told she is on her way to Paris to art school.
+Jake punches Austin and Priscilla, knocking them unconscious for humiliating Janey.
+He then punches Les for "being really weird"; afterwards, he runs to Janey's, only to be told she is on her way to art school in Paris.

-Jake arrives at the airport and confronts her before she boards the plane, but uses a plethora of clichéd lines from other films (such as She's All That, Cruel Intentions, American Pie, The Breakfast Club, American Beauty, 10 Things I Hate About You, Can't Hardly Wait, and Pretty in Pink) to convince her to not go.
+Jake confronts her before she boards the plane, but uses a plethora of clichéd lines from other films to convince her not to go.
 His final (and only original) speech suggests they would be better off separated, but Janey mistakenly believes he is quoting The Karate Kid, and she decides to stay with him.

 In a mid-credits scene, Janey's father Mr. Briggs drunkenly assaults himself with pies in his kitchen.
 In a post-credits scene, a previously seen albino folk singer, an afroed student with a guitar, reveals that she has become blind and calls out for assistance upon completing her song, while an audience member calls for another to assist in stealing her guitar.

 Cast

-Cameos

 Many stars of teen films, as well as those from the 1980s, make credited and uncredited appearances.
 These include: